-Facebook’s Oversight Board upheld the social network’s decision to ban Trump
+Facebook’s Oversight Board upholds ban on Trump.
+At least for now.

 “You could see Congress requiring that kind of regulation in social media companies, recognizing that there is a public dimension to the digital town halls that they’ve created,” he said.

 Under U.S. law, social media platforms are not held legally responsible for policing unwanted or even much illegal content on their services, with some exceptions for copyright issues and child pornography.
-But in recent years, Silicon Valley has dealt with a series of crises over enabling disinformation and the spread of extremism from both domestic and international forces, and the blowback has forced the companies to invest significantly in content moderation.
+But in recent years, Silicon Valley has been dealt with a series of crises over enabling disinformation and the spread of extremism from both domestic and international forces, and the blowback has forced the companies to invest significantly in content moderation.
 That investment picked up in 2020, when the companies launched stronger policies aimed at combating misinformation surrounding the election and the coronavirus.

 The crises have also led to new regulatory scrutiny around the world — especially in Washington, where Democrats have promised to use their new powers to update existing antitrust laws, crack down on misinformation and pass federal privacy legislation.
 The Oversight Board’s decision comes as Facebook is the target of a landmark Federal Trade Commission lawsuit, which focuses on the company’s practice of buying up rivals.